On N\'eron-Severi lattices of Jacobian elliptic K3 surfaces: Abstract

 \section{Abstract}

 We classify all Jacobian elliptic fibrations on K3 surfaces with finite automorphism group.
-We also classify all extremal Jacobian elliptic fibrations on K3 surfaces with infinite automorphism group and 2-elementary N\'eron-Severi lattice.
+We also classify all Jacobian elliptic fibrations with finite Mordell-Weil group on K3 surfaces with infinite automorphism group and 2-elementary N\'eron-Severi lattice.
+As part of the classification, we compute the lattice theoretic multiplicities of all Jacobian elliptic fibrations in both cases.